-Input Data Load Data • Finish x 1.
-Input File Options $ ight angle$ 2.
-Check Readability $ ight angle$ 3.
+ut Data Load Data y 👌 3.
 Data Mapping 👌 4.
-Mapping Quick C Theck $ ight angle$ 5.
-Preparing for Crosswalk $ ight angle$ 6.
-Cro osswalks 👌 7.
+Mapping Qui ck Check $ ightarrow$ 5.
+Preparing for Crosswalk $ ightarrow$ 6.
+Cr rosswalks 👌 7.
 Data Errors 8.
-Load Data Load Data Your data is loaded completely Loading File: E:\Faux Files\WINQI_Test_files \ICD10_9ksample.csv Your data is finished loading.
-Review data quality in the tabs below.
-File Size: 2570 KB Records Read: 9907 Status: 2570/2570 KB Total Rows Loaded: 9894 Total Rows Exclu uded : 12 Data Load Statistics Errors/Warnin ngs 10 c ▲ Severity Column Records Affected t Data Errors Report ort A Error Principal Diagnosis 12 Required field empty - Rows not loaded Soft Error Age in Days 9644 Value greater than max (365) - changed Warning Year & Quarter 9906 The date of records should be greater t Warning Principal Procedure 96 Format of the code does not match vali Warning Procedure Code 2 382 Format of the code does not match vali Warning Procedure Code 3 285 Format of the code does not match vali Warning Procedure Code 4 105 Format of the code does not match vali Warning Procedure Code 5 10 Format of the code does not match vali - If you did not save your mapped settings at the crosswalk screen, or if you wo ould like to export your cleaned data to use later you may do so below.
-Export Data Mapping Export your clear ned data Finish Finish and generate indic ators 🕨 button.
-For a description of the exported data, please see the Export Data Dictionary in Appendix \underline{C} .
+Load Data Load Data Your data is loaded completely Loading File: E:\Faux Files\WINQ_Te File Size: 2570 KB Records Read Your data is finished loading, Review data Total Rows Loaded: 9894 Total Rows Exc cluded : 12 ▲ Severity Column Records Affected ert Data Errors Report View Advanced Data Load Report Errors / Warnings A Error Principal Diagnosis 12 Required field empty - Rows not loaded ▲ Soft Error Age in Days 9644 Value greater than max (365) - changed Warning Year & Quarter 9906 The date of records should be greater t Warning Principal Procedure 96 Format of the code does not match vali Warning Procedure Code 2 382 Format of the code does not match vali Warning Procedure Code 3 285 Format of the code does not match vali Warning Procedure Code 4 105 Format of the code does not match vali Warning Procedure Code 5 10 Format of the code does not match vali If you did not save your mapped se Export Data Mapping Export you a would like to export your cleaned data to us e later you may do so below.
+Finish Finish and generate indicators may also export the data that were loaded into the database by clicking the < Export your cleaned data > link at the bottom of the table.
+For a description of the exported data, please see the Export Data Dictionary in Appendix C.

 Scan this report to verify that your data were loaded correctly.
-You can export a summary of the Load Data process by clicking the <Export your cleaned data> button at the bottom of the table.
-You may also export the data that were loaded into the database by clicking the <Save Data>
+You can export a summary of the data error report by clicking the < Export Data Error Report> link at the top of the table.
+You

 At this time, you will have an opportunity to save your mapping file for use at a later time.
-If you would like to save your mapping file, click <Export Data Mapping>.
+If you would like to save your mapping file, click < Export Data Mapping>.